-First (and an important) thing to do is to get all the ingredients (marinate, meat, veggies) ready to go before heating up the stove.
-Prepare a quick marinate by mixing oyster (flavored) sauce, soy sauce, sesame oil, rice wine, water, corn starch, and sugar into a small ramekin.
-Each of these items can be found in most regular grocery stores today.
+Each of these items can be found in most regular grocery stores.
+If not, Amazon affiliate links are attached!
 I highly recommend not skipping any of them to get the full flavor of this beautiful dish.
 In fact, all are very basic and versatile ingredients for cooking Chinese food, and you will see them in many Chinese recipes.

 If you are using a different vegetables, and want to throw your veggies into the wok all at once, make sure they cook for around the same time.
 If not, throw the one that cooks the longest in first, then add the other vegetable(s).

 The authentic way of stir frying is over a very powerful gas stove.
 In fact, at many restaurants, the flames cover more than half of the wok, cooking the items in extremely high heat.
-Most of us cook at homes, and many of us may not even have gas stoves.
+Most of us cook in our homes, and many of us may not even have gas stoves.
 Can we still make an awesome stir fry?
 HECK YES!
+Here are some tips!

 Chicken – always YUM, mixed with the crunch of the carrots and asparagus, all coated in this savory soy based, and slightly sweet sauce of GOODNESS.